microsoft/promptflow/examples/flows/chat/chat-with-pdf/README.md

 - **Retrieval**: Retrieve context information from external systems (database, search engine, files, etc.)
 - **Generation**: Construct the prompt with the retrieved context and get response from LLMs.

-Since the retreival step is more of a search problem, it can get really complicated.
+Since the retrieval step is more of a search problem, it can get really complicated.
 A popular, simple but also effective approach is vector search, which requires a index building process.
 Say if you have one or more documents containing the context information, the index building process looks like:
 1. **Chunk** Turn the documents into multiple chunks of text.
 2. **Embedding** For each of the text chunk call an embedding model to turn it into an array of floats (we call it embedding or vector).
 3. **Indexing** Put the vectors into an index or a database which supports vector search - returning the top K relevant/similar vectors from the index or DB.